 Cornbread is a regular on our menu year-round.
-Depending on what I'm serving, it can go from being fully loaded to being filled with peppers, shredded cheese or sausage.
-It goes so well with a variety of entrees and firmly holds its place as one of the beloved house bread of the South.
-This cornbread has a tender crumb and the batter is slightly sweet in keeping with the star ingredient.
+Depending on what I’m serving, it can go from being fully loaded or stuffed to being filled with peppers, shredded cheese or sausage.
+It goes so well with a variety of entrées and firmly holds its place as one of the beloved house bread of the South.
+This cast iron skillet cornbread has a tender crumb and the batter is slightly sweet in keeping with the star ingredient.

-We often hear the terms "yams" and "sweet potatoes" used interchangeably, but they're actually quite different.
+We often hear the terms “yams” and “sweet potatoes” used interchangeably, but they’re actually quite different.
 Yams are starchy and have a rough brown exterior while sweet potatoes skin is reddish brown with a creamier more colorful orange interior.
+This easy cornbread recipe uses sweet potatoes, not yams.
 You can read more about the difference between yams and sweet potatoes here on Food and Wine.

-- I highly recommend making this in a cast iron skillet for even baking.
-If you don't have a cast iron skillet, you can bake this in any similar size oven safe skillet or baking dish.
+- I highly recommend making this sweet potato cornbread in a cast iron skillet for even baking.
+If you don’t have a cast iron skillet, you can bake this in any similar size oven safe skillet or baking dish.

-- The sweet potato puree can be prepared in advance and chilled until making.
-Bring to room temperature if chilled before adding to the batter.
+- The sweet potato puree can be prepared in advance and chilled until you’re ready to make the cornbread.
+When doing so, bring it to room temperature before adding it to the remaining ingredients for the batter.

 - You can use cinnamon in place of pumpkin pie spice, if desired.

 - You can also adjust the amount of spice in the batter.
-Begin with ½ teaspoon, then taste adding more if desired.
+Begin with 1/2 teaspoon, then taste it, adding more to suit your taste.

-- Serve with butter and a drizzle of honey or maple syrup.
+- Serve sweet potato cornbread fresh from the oven slathered with butter and a drizzle of honey or pure maple syrup.

-- You can wrap and freeze leftovers for up to one month.
+- You can wrap and freeze leftover cornbread for up to one month.

-Sweet potatoes are in season and harvested in September and October, but can added to the menu year-round.
+Sweet potatoes are in season and harvested in September and October, but can add something special to the menu year-round.
 They reach their peak flavor after several weeks of curing which adds to their popularity for Thanksgiving.
-Other recipes you may enjoy using this loveable dense sweet spud:
+Why wait until then, there are so many tasty ways to make them!
+Other recipes you may enjoy:

-- Sweet Potato Fries made in the oven
+- These perfectly easy homemade Sweet Potato Fries are roasted in the oven.

 Thanks for visiting come back soon!